 Experience Reimagined: Today’s Students for Tomorrow’s Workforce

-We hope you will join us on January 13th for our 4th Annual UF Faculty & Staff Career Symposium.
+We hope you will join us on July 7, 2022 for our annual UF Faculty & Staff Career Symposium.
 The Symposium will center key emerging trends that impact students’ workforce readiness and the role faculty and staff play in preparing UF students for the future of work.
-This year’s event will provide opportunities to learn from and engage with others to explore the increasing role of artificial intelligence across job functions, the permanency of remote work and its impact on job seekers, the rise of freelancing as a career, and more!
+This year’s event will provide opportunities to learn from and engage with others to explore the increasing role of artificial intelligence across job functions, connecting career and curriculum, how to be a part of C3’s work to ensure students’ career readiness, and more!

 12:30 – 1:15 PM – Registration & Check-In

 1:15 – 1:25 PM – Welcome: Ja’Net Glover, Senior Director of Career Connections Center

 1:25 – 2:10 PM – Keynote Speaker: Dr. Ivy Munoko, The Importance of AI Literacy for Students Entering the Workforce